Session Hijacking Takes Control of Your Accounts. Here’s How

 From this point onwards, the malicious hacker can do anything a regular user would do.
 If it was an email account, he could change its password, delete emails, write emails, copy and download attached files or recover accounts connected with the account.

 During a passive session hijacking, the attacker quietly monitors the data flowing across the network.
-An attacker will chooses this kind of attack in order to stay hidden and not raise suspicions.
+An attacker will choose this kind of attack in order to stay hidden and not raise suspicions.
 Ideally, he will look for passwords, user names, credit card details and more.

 Of course, nothing stops the passive attack from morphing into an active one if there is an unexpected opportunity the malicious hacker can profit from.